AndrewJohnsonQuantum/python-package-best-practices/_episodes/01-package-setup.md

 │   ├── data                        <- Sample additional data (non-code) which can be packaged.
 Just an example, delete in production
 │   │   ├── README.md
 │   │   └── look_and_say.dat
+�     ��    �  ��     functions.py                <- Python file with functions called in module
 │   └── tests                       <- Unit test directory with sample tests │       ├── __init__.py
 │       └── test_molecool.py